 No, these uses were not approved by the legislature.

 The Minnesota State Legislature has approved this as a one-time small business relief program.
-All funds must be disbursed by Dec.
-31, 2020.
-We expect all funds to be disbursed by mid-August.
+All funds must be disbursed by June 30, 2022.

 Please refer this question to your PPP loan servicer or financial advisor.